 With this steam mop, you won’t have to worry about water damage.
 It leaves no standing water and dries the floor in 30 seconds.

-We almost never have the same sort of flooring throughout the house.
-As a result, using a single tool to clean different types of floors is convenient.
+I almost never have the same sort of flooring throughout the house.
+As a result, needing a single tool to clean different types of floors is convenient.
 The Light ‘N’ Easy steam mop, thankfully, can be used on laminate, hardwood, ceramic, marble, and linoleum floors.